 Annoyingly, I didn’t quite get my act together to soak the saffron overnight, so the colour of these buns is more pallid that it otherwise would be.

 The day dawned fair, the town was alive with music and food stalls and three judges stood in the Mayor’s Parlour gazing at the array of fine looking buns wondering how they were ever going to choose a winner.
 Judging the new Liskeard Bun was a serious affair and we didn’t take our duties lightly.
 We looked, we prodded, we poked, we tasted, we scored, we discussed.

 Bun remnants after the judging was finalised.
 Photo courtesy of Lorna Shrubsole.

 One hour later we’d come to a decision.
 Well, several decisions; there was an adult category, an under sixteens and a professional one and we had to choose a first, second and third with an optional commended.
 I may not be Mary Berry, but I had a lot of fun.

 Winners, Sleuths, Judges and Mrs Pascoe.
 Photo courtesy of Lorna Shrubsole

-The buns were brought out onto a stall by Liskeard’s Fountain for everyone to taste; pictures were taken and the winners were announced with much fanfare.
+We brought the buns out onto a stall by Liskeard’s Fountain for everyone to taste.
+Pictures were taken and the winners were announced with much fanfare.
 Pamela Pascoe, author of the saffron bun recipe I adapted was there to award the top prize of an engraved glass cake stand.
 That really put the cherry on the cake.